wechat-miniprogram/api-typings/README-en.md

 ## Contribution

-Since definitions are auto-generated together with [documentations](https://developers.weixin.qq.com/miniprogram/dev/index.html), all PRs will __not__ be merged.
-If you have any bug reports or suggestions, create an issue instead.
+Definitions of Wechat APIs (`lib.wx.api.d.ts`) are auto-generated together with our [documentations](https://developers.weixin.qq.com/miniprogram/dev/index.html), therefore PRs including that file will __not__ be merged.
+If you found some APIs defined wrongly, create an issue instead.

+Both PR and issue are welcomed for definitions of pages (`Page`), custom components (`Component`) and other else, since they are written manually.
+Help us improve this definition if you have any bug reports or suggestions!
 Thanks for contributing!

+### Automated tests

+We use [`dtslint`](https://github.com/Microsoft/dtslint) to check if this definition is working properly.
+All test cases are under folder `test`.

+To perform an automated test, clone this repo, `npm install --save-dev` and `npm test`.

+If you have test case that fails the test, an issue or PR will be great.
+Strong test case that passes are also welcomed.